blog

 Checklist: Fall Care for Orchids

 As summer winds down and we prepare for winter, fall care for orchids is essential to growing healthy orchids.
-This article provides a downloadable checklist of things to do this autumn to getting your orchids ready for winter.
+This article provides a downloadable checklist of things to do this autumn to get your orchids ready for winter.

 Some of the links on this page may be affiliate links.
 Click here to learn more.